mcascallares/filebeat-kafka-consumer/README.md

 - A basic Kafka setup: Zookeeper, Broker.
 - A basic Elasticsearch single-node, non-protected cluster, and a Kibana instance connecting to it
 - Filebeat implementations
-  - `filebeat-console` writing to STDOUT the messages received in the topic `my-topic` with its own consumer group id
-  - `filebeat-es` writing to Elasticsearch the messages received in the topic `my-topic` with its own consumer group id
+  - `filebeat-es` collecting logs from the 'container' input and shipping logs to Elasticsearc

 WIP!

 ## Requirements

-- docker
+- docker in a Linux environment (needed to access container logs)
 - docker-compose
 - kafka-console-producer (to produce sample data only)